Sarada-garlapati/git_demo/README.md

 # git_demo
-these is my firsr git demo pratice
+these is my first git demo pratice